 - salt and pepper, to taste

-- for serving: bean sprouts, chopped cilantro, crushed almonds, chopped green onion, lime juice
+- for serving: bean sprouts, chopped cilantro, crushed almonds or peanuts, chopped green onion, lime juice

 - 1/4 cup coconut aminos